yanick/json-schema-shorthand/README.md

 than necessary.
 This module allows to use a few shortcuts that will be expanded into their canonical form.

-**WARNING**: the module is still very young, and there are plenty of properties this module should expand and does not.
-So don't trust it blindly.
-If you  hit such a case, raise a ticket and I'll refine the process.

 ## To install

     npm install json-schema-shorthand